-- 3.1 Delay of Game ball is not snapped within 30 seconds, play whistled dead. - 3.2 Delay of Pass ball is not passed by Quarterback in 7 seconds, play whistled dead. - 3.3 Offside player(s) lined up across or crossing the LOS at the snap of the ball. - 3.4 Illegal Snap Center lifting or moving ball to simulate a snap. - 3.5 Flag Guarding, Jumping or Diving ball carrier uses any part of their body or ball to prevent flags from being pulled or advancing the ball, play is whistled dead at Spot of Foul. - 3.6 Rusher Interference impeding a rusher's direct path to Quarterback (Loss of Down). - 3.7 Player Out of Bounds player goes out of bounds by themselves, returns inbounds & then touches the ball inbounds. - 3.8 Interference impeding, redirecting, obstruction, blocking with no contact, play whistled dead at Spot of Foul. - 3.9 Illegal Contact physical contact such as impeding, redirecting, obstruction, blocking, holding & tackling (Loss of Down). - 3.10 Pass Interference both contact & non-contact that interferes with a defensive player's catching a ball while it is in air, also includes screening, pushing off & pick plays (Loss of Down). - 3.11 Illegal Forward Pass a forward pass that is caught before a player crosses the LOS, a second forward pass during a play or a forward pass after the ball has crossed the Line of Scrimmage, play whistled dead (Loss of Down). - 3.12 Illegal Running Play Quarterback run with ball across Line of Scrimmage, a forward handoff or a run / fake run inside the 5 yard No Run Zone, play whistled dead.
+- 3.1 Delay of Game ball is not snapped within 30 seconds, play whistled dead. - 3.2 Delay of Pass ball is not passed by Quarterback in 7 seconds, play whistled dead. - 3.3 Offside player(s) lined up across or crossing the LOS at the snap of the ball. - 3.4 Illegal Snap Center lifting or moving ball to simulate a snap. - 3.5 Flag Guarding, Jumping or Diving ball carrier uses any part of their body or ball to prevent flags from being pulled or advancing the ball, play is whistled dead at Spot of Foul. - 3.6 Rusher Interference impeding a rusher's direct path to Quarterback (Loss of Down). - 3.7 Player Out of Bounds player goes out of bounds by themselves, returns inbounds & then touches the ball inbounds. - 3.8 Interference impeding, redirecting, obstruction, blocking with no contact, play whistled dead at Spot of Foul. - 3.9 Illegal Contact physical contact such as impeding, redirecting, obstruction, blocking, holding & tackling (Loss of Down). - 3.10 Pass Interference both contact & non-contact that interferes with a defensive player's catching a ball while it is in air, also includes screening, pushing off & pick plays (Loss of Down). - 3.11 Illegal Running Play a quarterback running with the ball across the Line of Scrimmage without any transfer of the ball.
+A forward handoff is an Illegal Run Play in U18 and below only. - 3.12Illegal Forward Pass when a second forward pass occurs, or when a forward pass occurs after the ball has crossed the Line of Scrimmage.
+Also, in U18 and below, when a forward pass is caught before the receiver crosses the LOS (Loss of Down + 5-yard penalty).